 The goal of search engines is to provide relevant information to users for their searches, and a long click indicates success.
 A long click will reverse the negative effect of a user bouncing, as it implies the user’s request was fulfilled.

 Click Fraud is when an ad is clicked on for any means other than finding information.
 This includes:

 - An advertiser clicking on competitors ads to cost them money

 - An advertiser clicking on their own ad to improve results

 - A publisher clicking on ads on their own site to increase their revenue

 - An ad network clicking on an ad to hit targets

 - A bot being used to click on an ad for any reason

-In some countries these things are illegal, in others they are not.
-Most ad servers will ban people for any of these practises, and none of them are ever a good idea.
+In some countries, these things are illegal, in others they are not.
+Most ad servers will ban people for any of these practices, and none of them is ever a good idea.
 It is highly likely these types of fraud will be detected, and the benefits will almost never outweigh the costs.